Click on the questions below to get your answer.

 Can I bring a bicycle?

 Yes.
-We encourage this environmentally friendly means of transport and we have bike shelters and stands on each campus.
+We encourage this environmentally friendly means of transport and we have numerous bike shelters and stands on each campus, including secure storage units which can only be accessed with a Roehampton ID card.
 Please note that bicycles are not allowed into the halls.
-For more information on environmentally friendly transport, see the University's Travel Options Guide.

 Can I bring a pet?

-No – not even a goldfish!
-Students are requested to notify the University in advance if an assistance animal is needed at the Residence as adjustments may need to be made to accommodate it.
+No. Students are requested to notify the University in advance if an assistance animal is needed at the residence as adjustments may need to be made to accommodate it.

 Are halls mixed or single gender?

-All halls are mixed gender; however, because we have a three-to-one female-to-male ratio, you can request female single-gender accommodation and we will try to accommodate your request.
-You must state on your accommodation application if you want female-only accommodation.
+The majority of halls are mixed gender, but you can request single-gender accommodation and we will try to accommodate your request.
+You must state on your accommodation application if you want single gender accommodation.

 Can I have a fridge in my room?

 No. However, under exceptional circumstances, requests will be considered if you need to keep important medication in a fridge.
-Please include this in your accommodation application.
+Please include this in your accommodation application and be aware you will need to supply medical evidence.

 Can I smoke in my accommodation?

 No. Smoking in any University building is forbidden.
-If you are a smoker you must respect the University regulations and smoke outdoors.
+If you are a smoker you must respect the University regulations and smoke outdoors, away from the accommodation entrances and windows.

 Will I have an internet connection in my room?

 Yes.
-All on-campus accommodation rooms offer internet access via data cabling or a wireless network.
+All on-campus accommodation rooms offer internet access via both Ethernet and Wi-Fi.
 The costs are included in your accommodation fee.

 Are landline phones available?

-There are landline phones in each hall, which can be used to receive external calls and make internal calls within the University.
+There are landline phones in each hall, which can be used to make internal calls within the University.

 Is there anywhere I can store my belongings before I move in?